madskristensen/Tweakster/README.md

 Clear the list of files from the **File -> Recent Files** list and projects from **File -> Recent Projects and Solutions**.
 It requiers Visual Studio to restart before the items are gone.

 ![Clear MRU](art/clear-mru.png)

+<h4 id="opentotheside">Open to the side</h4>

+In Solution Explorer you can now find the command **Open To The Side** in the right-click context menu.
+Invoking it will open the document in a new vertical tab group.
+This feature is handy for wide monitors where you can dock multiple document groups next to each other to optimize for horizontal space.

+Another way to invoke this command is to hold down the *Alt* key when opening files.

 ### IDE